• Skip to primary navigation

 • It's best to measure almond flour by weight.
 Don't pack it into the measuring cups if you measure it by volume.
 It should be loosely packed.

 • Cooling the cookies completely on the baking sheet will allow them to set.
-If you try to lift them off the baking sheet when still warm, they'll be soft and crumbly.
+If you try to lift them off the baking sheet while still warm, they'll be soft and crumbly.

 • The almond extract ingredients should be water, alcohol, and bitter almond oil.
 It's an integral part of the recipe and should not be omitted or substituted.